 Laminate floorboards click and lock together, eliminating the need for glue, nails, and other fasteners.
 These floorboards “float” above the subfloor, expanding and contracting with your home’s changing humidity and temperature levels.

-Laminate Flooring Beginnings
+Laminate Flooring History

 Early laminate flooring arrived on the market in the 1970s.
 Chemical industry giant Perstorp AB Holdings gets the credit with developing the first modern laminate flooring in 1984.
 Its product, called Pergo, took the decorative laminate commonly used on kitchen countertops and brought it to floor surfaces.